 If eCommerce trends this year have made one thing clear, it’s that D2C organizations need a recurring revenue stream in order to stay afloat in the most competitive online retail market to date.
 A strong customer LTV comes from happy, returning customers, so retailers need to step up their personalization tactics and ensure they’re set up with the correct subscription provider.

 And while a subscription program can help drive recurring revenue, it’s important that you do more than just get customers to enroll.
 You need to add consistent value over time to drive LTV to a maximum.
-Learn how to get a subscription program up and running that truly retains customers by speaking to a recurring revenue expert.
+Learn how to get a subscription program up and running that truly retains customers, click here to speak with a recurring revenue expert.